duesnate/nn-inference-fpga/project_report.rst

 Due to the redundancy of convolution operations, the VHDL **for-loop** construct can provide an elagant solution for the replication of many MACC operations.
 Unlike software programming languages which use the **for-loop** to repeat sequential operations, VHDL will instead replicate the logic described within the loop for each iteration.
 Multidimensional arrays used with looping constructs provides the capability for writing much less repetitive code that promotes reusability and effortless customization.
 In addition to the adjustable image dimensions, **generic** ports provide customizable parameters to support kernel strides greater than one and zero-padding.
 Looping constructs within the main process provides a convenient and readable implementation of custom stride length.
 If selected, zero-padding is applied to the input data using VHDL **for-generate** statements.
 When these features are not desired, setting stride to one and padding to zero will disable them.

-Zero-padding and stride length equations [https://arxiv.org/pdf/1603.07285.pdf]
+Equations for sizing the feature map outputs using the input parameter settings and operation settings such as zero-padding and stride length were found here [https://arxiv.org/pdf/1603.07285.pdf].

 .. math::